 - Catherine Evans – Mid Kerry & Sliabh Mish Community Forum

-- Michael J O’Connor – Iveragh Community Forum
+- Vacant – Iveragh Community Forum

 - Tony Donnelly – Iveragh Community Forum